 - Island beds, which have their heads up against a van wall (usually the rear) and space on the other three sides.
 Either partner can make night time trips to the en-suite without disturbing the other partner.
 These beds are also more accessible for bed-making.

 - Yacht-style or east-west beds, which are similar to island beds but positioned laterally across the van.
-Slide-outs commonly accommodate this type of bed
+Slide-outs commonly have this type of bed.

-- Wall-to-wall beds will occupy the full width of a van or motor home at either its extreme front or rear.
+- Wall-to-wall beds occupy the full width of an RV's extreme front or rear.
 They are thus only accessible from one side.
-These take up less space but are harder to make and require ‘partner-hurdling’ by one partner at night
+These beds take up less space but are harder to make and require ‘partner-hurdling’ by the wall-end partner.

-- Drop down beds use an electrically powered mechanism to lower a bed from the ceiling, usually above a dining area.
-When use of the dining area is finished for the day, the bed can be lowered.
-These are useful space-saving beds but have no bedside tables and permit use of either the bed or the dining area but not both: a problem if one occupant is ill or wishes to go early to bed.
+- Drop down beds have an electrical mechanism that lowers the bed from the ceiling, usually above a dining area.
+Whilst space saving, this precludes the of this area when the bed is lowered.
+Whilst space-saving they permit use of either the bed or the dining area but not both: a problem if one occupant is ill or wishes to go early to bed.

 Cupboards and Drawers

 Arguably the most important part of an RV kitchen is bench space.
-Whilst manufacturers like to fill kitchens with the latest shiny appliances, it is often the space in between and on top which counts.
-If you are a keen cook, go for maximum bench space.
+Whilst manufacturers like to fill kitchens with the latest shiny appliances, it is often the space in-between and on top which counts.

 Second to bench space is storage.
 Look out for sliding food racks, practical drawers and deep cupboards.
-Open every door, since some conceal pumps or electrics in this area.
+Open every door: some conceal pumps or electrics in this area.